 After you suffer a catastrophic injury, you face an uncertain future.
 You may need a lifetime of care and be unable to work.
 A catastrophic injury attorney understands how to get full and just compensation for catastrophic injuries.

-Contact a skilled catastrophic injury lawyer at The Law Offices of Ivan M. Diamond to discuss your case at (718) 588-2000.
+Contact a skilled catastrophic injury lawyer at Ivan Diamond Bronx Personal Injury Attorney to discuss your case at (718) 588-2000.

 888 Grand Concourse Suite #1L, 10451